 The sun sets on the west coast and rises on the east coast.

 For sunrise at Champagne Pools we camped at Marloo but if you don’t want to get up so early the best option is the campground at Waddy Point or Burad camp.
-From here it takes about 15 minutes.
+From here it is about a 15-minute drive.

 Some Driving Distances